anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 The project has several strengths:

-- Uses real air-quality data from an external API.
+* Uses real air-quality data from an external API.
-- Uses live data instead of relying only on static sample data.
+* Uses live data instead of relying only on static sample data.
-- Performs data cleaning and feature engineering.
+* Performs data cleaning and feature engineering.
-- Compares multiple machine learning models.
+* Compares multiple machine learning models.
-- Selects the final model based on evaluation metrics.
+* Selects the final model based on evaluation metrics.
-- Provides a 72-hour AQI forecast.
+* Provides a 72-hour AQI forecast.
-- Includes SHAP-based model explainability.
+* Includes SHAP-based model explainability.
-- Uses GitHub for version control.
+* Uses GitHub for version control.
-- Uses GitHub Actions for automation.
+* Uses GitHub Actions for automation.
-- Provides an interactive Streamlit dashboard.
+* Provides an interactive Streamlit dashboard.
-- Uses secure API-key handling.
+* Uses secure API-key handling.
-- Is deployed online.
+* Is deployed online.
-- Has a user-friendly interface.
+* Provides a user-friendly interface.
-- Documents technical problems and limitations honestly.
+* Documents technical problems and limitations transparently.

 ---

 ## 45. Limitations

-The current system has some limitations.
+The current system has several limitations.

 ### Limited Location

-The current model and dashboard are designed for Lahore, Pakistan.
+The current model and dashboard are designed specifically for Lahore, Pakistan.

 ### API Dependency